oracle/oci-grafana-metrics/docs/grafanacloud.md

 Click **Save & Test** to return to the home dashboard.

 After the initial configuration, you can modify the datasource by adding a new tenancy by clicking on the **Add another Tenancy** checkbox and filling in the additional credentials.
-You can also disable a configured Tenancy leaving ampty the **Profile Name** as in this screenshot:
+You can also disable a configured Tenancy leaving empty the **Profile Name** as in this screenshot:

 ![Tenancy Disabled](images/multi_disable.png)